architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

   - `nodejs16.x` (or lower) - instance of [`AWS.DynamoDB.DocumentClient`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html)
   - `nodejs18.x` (or higher) - instance of [`DynamoDBDocument`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/modules/_aws_sdk_lib_dynamodb.html)
 - `name(tablename)`
-  - Helper function that accepts a table name string, and returns an AWS resource name when you need to go lower level
+  - Helper method that accepts a logical table name string, and returns a physical AWS resource name.
+Helpful for when you need to go lower level.
-    - For example use `client.name('my-table')` to get the human-unfriendly AWS name of the `my-table` `@table` resource
+    - For example use `client.name('my-table')` to get the human-unfriendly AWS name of the `my-table` `@tables` resource
 - `reflect([callback]) → [Promise]`
   - Returns a dictionary of table names with logical ids